courseworks/AP1400-2-HW4/README.md

 - **Constructor**
-Implement a constructor for your class so the bellow code would work.
+Implement a constructor for your class so the below code would work.
 Your constructor should be able to store the given dynamic pointer properly inside the class using `_p` variable.

 	```cpp
 	UniquePtr<int> ptr{new int{10}};
 	```

 - **make_shared** (outside the class)
-The prefered way to construct a  std::shared_ptr is to use a function called `std::make_shared`. implement a similar function and make the code bellow work.
+The prefered way to construct a  std::shared_ptr is to use a function called `std::make_shared`. implement a similar function and make the code below work.

 	```cpp
 	SharedPtr<int> ptr{make_shared<int>(10)};
 	```

 - **Default Constructor**
-Implement a default constructor for your class so the bellow code works and assign nullptr to `_p`.
+Implement a default constructor for your class so the below code works and assign nullptr to `_p`.

 	```cpp
 	SharedPtr<int> ptr;